 Jim West, Coastal Station KJM, Ellijay, GA

-The morning SSCA HF Radio Service Net will remain with a start time of 1215 hrs UTC year round.
+The morning SSCA HF Radio Service Net will remain with a start time of 1215 hrs UTC year round on frequency 8.104.
 Please adjust your local time accordingly.

 In addition, we invite other stations to assist with relays.
 The more ears we have on the frequency, the more efficient the net will be.

 Glenn Tuttle-Net Manager